 The combination of Yang Yoga and Yin Yoga

 Yin and Yang stand for balance.
 The balance between quiet and dynamic, slow and fast, female and male, and cold and warm.
 The one can’t be there without the other.
 Contradictions which strengthen each.
 This can also be applied to the combination of Yoga lessons and the western way of living.

 The western way of living has lots of common with Yang: achieving, progression, goal oriented: achieving things.
 This can lead to stress, headache and/or a burn-out.
 Yin can be a binding force to get back in balance, to get back in contact with your body with silence.
 Yin stands for the “be-modus”: accepting, letting go and coming back to yourself.
 Yin also stands for slow, static, soft and about resignation and about letting go (the muscles!).

 By combining those two Yoga lessons, you will keep your body and mind in balance.

-That is why I specialise in offering Yoga for people with epilepsy/not-visible-, chronic sickness, because of my own experience.
+That is why I specialise in offering Yoga for people with epilepsy / chronic diseases, because of my own experience.
 The goal of these lessons is to go back in your body and to learn to trust it.
 To create a balance between body and mind in this way.
 Every Yoga lesson will be adjusted to the groups and everybody is welcome.
 Which sickness you may have, your body is something which you control and what you can move